dawaltconley/responsive-images/solutions/astro.md

 ### Component

-Here is an example component file that configures ResponsiveImages and calls its `sourceFromSizes` method.
+Here is an example component file that configures ResponsiveImages and calls its `toSources` method.
 You may want to import a configured instance into the component instead, especially if you plan to use other methods in other build contexts, like the sass mixins.